kpdyer/libfte/README.md

 Installation
 ---------------------

-To install libfte as a python module, do the following:
+To install libfte as a python module, please do the following:

 ```
 python setup.py install